etnad101/school-notes/PP-111/Week 1.md

 	- Pythagoras (580-496 B.C.E)
 	- Parmenides (540-470 B.C.E)
 	- Zeno (489-430 B.C.E)
-Reality is an ideal version of what we encounter in out experience
+Reality is an ideal version of what we encounter in our experience

 ### Materialism: The Four Elements